lil-ashflower/Trapcity-/README.md

 Coke is just as important as money.
 You need money to buy coke, and you need coke to have make money

 ...yeah i didnt say shit here lmfao 😭

+But anyway, u got the android app in the .apk (turn off play protect to download it)

+and the hmtl is for browser users